KCarretto/Arsenal/docs/guides.md

   * **stderr** - The error output of the command run.
 If there is no error, or the action_type does not require a response, just leave this empty.
   * **error** - This is a boolean that represents whether the action sucessfully completed or not.<br>
 * **facts** - Any key / value pairs in this dictionary will override existing key / value pairs associated with the target.
 This should be returned whenever a change occurs, or in response to the "gather" action_type.<br>
-* **config** - This should only be included when a change has been made to the Agent"s configuration, and will be used to verify that the Agent has the correct configuration.
+* **config** - This should only be included when a change has been made to the Agent's configuration, and will be used to verify that the Agent has the correct configuration.
 It is never required that this field be sent.<br>